The Mission

 Benjamin J. Carey

-Benjamin J. Carey is the force behind Byronic Heroes: The Podcast—a father, leader, and visionary whose life has been defined by survival, resilience, and the relentless pursuit of purpose.
+Benjamin J. Carey is the force behind Byronic Heroes: The Podcast—a father, coach, writer, and cultural voice shaped by survival, discipline, and the relentless pursuit of purpose.

-Sober since November 16, 1990—at only eighteen years old—Carey built his foundation on discipline and clarity of purpose.
-Years later, he cut his teeth on Wall Street as General Manager at Town Sports International’s New York Sports Club during its Initial Public Offering—an early taste of high-stakes leadership that would shape his drive.
+Sober since November 16, 1990—at only eighteen years old—Carey built his foundation on discipline, clarity, and the refusal to become a casualty of his own past.
+Years later, he cut his teeth in high-stakes leadership on Wall Street as General Manager of Town Sports International’s New York Sports Club during its Initial Public Offering, an early proving ground that sharpened his instincts for pressure, people, and performance.

-He is the author of Barefoot in November, a memoir born from surviving life-saving open-heart surgery and then rehabilitating himself in time to run the New York City Marathon one year later.
+He is the author of Barefoot in November, a memoir born from surviving life-saving surgery and then rehabilitating himself in time to run the New York City Marathon one year later.
+That chapter became one of the defining symbols of his life: pain answered by discipline, fear answered by motion, survival turned into proof.

-As President and Co-Founder of the Long Island Elite National Team, Carey built a football movement that transformed raw talent into young men of discipline and purpose, producing a wave of college football players and earning him recognition as USA Select Football’s League Director of the Year in 2023.
+As President and Co-Founder of Long Island Elite Football, Carey helped build a football movement rooted in standards, structure, and long-term development—transforming raw talent into disciplined young men and helping families understand the real road ahead.
+His work earned him recognition as USA Select Football’s League Director of the Year in 2023, but the deeper reward was always the same: building young men who could carry pressure with character.

-While he once hid behind the polished front of a marketing firm, his true work now is unmasked—found here, in the raw edge of a podcast devoted to fathers, sons, and the fight for meaning in a culture that’s lost its way.
+Byronic Heroes is where that life comes unmasked—in the raw edge of a podcast devoted to fathers, sons, and the fight for meaning in a culture that has lost its way.

 Video Gallery